ValentinaHutter/openeo-test-suite/README.md

 - `--experimental`: By default, experimental processes (or experimental process tests) are ignored.
   Enabling this option will consider experimental processes and tests.
+  Note that experimental processes explicitly selected with `--processes` will be kept irrespective of this option.

 ### Runner for individual process testing <a name="individual-process-testing-runner"></a>